FWE-R3nSoftOrg/Flow-Works-Engine-FWE/README.md

 ## Getting Started

-> ⚠️ FWE is in **pre-alpha**.
-No runnable build exists yet.
+FOR ALL FUTURE CONTRIBUTORS

+> ⚠️ FWE is still a concept WITH ARCHITECTURAL DESIGN DOCS, please go to: for vision and direction and more structural details.
 This repo is the foundation being actively developed.

 ### Prerequisites